DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 [root@swarm02 ~]#
 ```

-In general, routing mesh is the prefereable way to expose services since the host mode does not provide high availability and load balancing of the service.
+In general, routing mesh is the prefereable way to expose services.

 ## Service Failover
 In this section we are going to explore how swarm handles a service failover.
 Single containers are not replaced if they get failed, deleted or terminated for some reason.
 To make things more robust, Swarm introduces the replica abstraction.
 A replica ensures that a service gets a specified number of running container "replicas" at any time.
 In other words, a replica makes sure that a service has always coontainers up and running, no matter what happens.
 If there are too many containers, it will kill some; if there are too few, it will start more.